Arthur Macnamara

-Arthur Macnamara (1831 – 11 February 1906), was a squire of Billington near Leighton Buzzard in Bedfordshire, England.
+Arthur Macnamara (1831 – 11 February 1906) was a squire of Billington near Leighton Buzzard in Bedfordshire, England.
 He is known for building in and improving the village of Billington.

 Early life

-Macnamara was born in Grosvenor Street in London in 1831.
-His family was wealthy; owning many properties, including a castle at Llangoed, Wales, a country house called Caddington Hall in Hertfordshire, and an estate at Eaton Bray in Bedfordshire.
+Macnamara came from a wealthy family who owned many properties.
+They included in England, Caddington Hall in Hertfordshire and an estate at Eaton Bray in Bedfordshire, and in Wales, Llangoed Estate, the seat of which was Llangoed Hall at Llyswen in the historic county of Brecknockshire.

 Marriage

 On 28 September 1854, Macnamara married Lady Sophia Hare, daughter of the local MP for St Albans the 2nd, Earl of Listowel.
 The couple were married in the bride's family estate at Ballyhooly in County Cork, Ireland.
 The couple then established their home at Caddington Hall.

 At that time, young Macnamara developed a passion for building.
 He embarked on the project of re-creating the lost castle of Eaton Bray on some land bequeathed to him by his mother.
 After building grandiose lodges and clearing and preparing the moated site, he seemed to abandon the idea, probably due to lack of funds.
 All was not well in his marriage, either.
 Sophia's father, a Lord-in-Waiting to Queen Victoria, was able to secure his daughter a position as a Lady-in-Waiting to the Queen's daughter, Princess Louise, Duchess of Argyll.